-Although White Widow marijuana has been explored for use with numerous medicinal conditions in the past, the most notorious relief this healing strain seems to provide is for individuals who are suffering from;
+Although White Widow marijuana has been explored for use with numerous medicinal conditions in the past, the most notorious relief this healing strain seems to provide is for individuals that suffer from:

-The most frequently documented side effect reported by those who have consumed White Widow weed, is experiencing dry mouth.
-This can be resolved by drinking plenty of hydrating fluids, and always having an extra supply nearby you before, during and after your high.
-Occasionally, users have reported dry eyes, but this is much less regular than dry mouth.
-For dry eyes, affordably priced moisturizing eye drops can be purchased beforehand from your local drugstore and applied if you’re beginning to feel it necessary.
+The most frequently-documented side effects by those who consume White Widow weed is – surprise, surprise – dry mouth.
+Of course, this can be resolved by drinking plenty of hydrating fluids, and always having an extra supply nearby you before, during, and after your high.

-We hope you have enjoyed reading this White Widow review and that you not only found it to be thoroughly entertaining, but also educational and informative.
+We hope you have enjoyed reading this White Widow strain review, and that you not only found it to be thoroughly entertaining, but also educational and informative.
 This is truly one of the most iconic indicas of all time, and if you’re passionate about marijuana use (either recreationally or medically), it is absolutely, positively, a must-try.

 And fortunately, due to increased demand you can usually find high-quality genetic strains of White Widow cannabis in just about any top-shelf marijuana dispensary in the U.S. – particularly those in West Coast states like California, Washington, and Oregon.